yarbroughw/cs250-finalproject/README.md

   the Red-Black Tree balancing technique.
 This may be an alternative to the previous idea, as it accomplishes the same goal.
 Thus, if time is available, both techniques could be implemented and evaluated.

+Our implementation will be submitted together with analysis of our results, in the form of mathematical analysis of the Octree algorithm and our improvement to it, as well as experimental evaluations that support our claims.